solo-io/gloo/docs/content/guides/security/auth/extauth/ldap/_index.md

 assign them to specific user groups, and give each of them access to resources based on their group memberships.

-In this guide we will deploy a simple LDAP server to your Kubernetes cluster and see how you can use it together with Gloo to authenticate users and control access to a target service based on the user's group memberships.
+In this guide we will deploy a simple LDAP server to your Kubernetes cluster and see how you can use it together with Gloo Edge to authenticate users and control access to a target service based on the user's group memberships.

 {{% notice note %}}
 We recommend that you check out [**this excellent tutorial**](https://www.digitalocean.com/community/tutorials/understanding-the-ldap-protocol-data-hierarchy-and-entry-components)